Social balance theory

 Social balance theory is a class of theories about balance or imbalance of sentiment relation in dyadic or triadic relations with social network theory.
 Sentiments can result in the emergence of two groups.
 Disliking exists between the two subgroups within liking agents.

 Development of the theory

 This theory evolved over time to produce models more closely resembling real-world social networks.
 It uses a balance index to measure the effect of local balance on that of a global level and also on a more intimate level, like in interpersonal relationships.
 Dorwin Cartwright and Frank Harary introduced clustering to account for multiple social cliques.
 Davis introduced hierarchical clustering to account for asymmetric relations.

-Recent research indicated that hubness in positive and negative subnetworks increases the balance of the signed network.
+The topology and hubness of positive and negative links have been shown to significantly affect the structural balance of real-world signed networks.
+This property is explainable in terms of the high degree of skewness of the sign distributions on the nodes of the graph.

+The dynamics of relationships have been modeled to explore the finite states of social networks, ranging from an idealized "paradise," where all links represent friendships, to social bipolarity.

+The energy landscape of social relationships has been conceptualized using interacting spin models, based on the contrast between balanced and imbalanced relationships in social networks.
+This framework has also been applied to the study of brain network dynamics, providing insights into the mechanisms underlying cognitive and brain systems and contributing to the development of improved neurobiomarkers.

+Features of the theory

+3 Relationship Types

+Structural balance theory, proposed by the psychologist Fritz Heider in the 1940s, is a framework used to understand the dynamics of relationships within social networks.
+The theory focuses on the notion that individuals strive for consistency and harmony in their interpersonal relationships.

+According to structural balance theory, relationships between individuals can be categorized into three types: